Updated: February 17, 2026

 Why Buy a Property in Madeira: The Island's Unique Appeal

 • Tax benefits: Investing in Madeira, Portugal, real estate offers tax benefits through the Non-Habitual Resident (NHR) 2.0 program, which attracts skilled professionals.
 For ten years, it provides a special 20 percent flat tax on income from specific high-value jobs in Portugal.
-Bear in mind that while some foreign income can still be tax-exempt, foreign pensions are now subject to standard progressive tax rates.

-Area of Madeira
+Area

-Average property price (per m2)
+Average asking price (per m2)

 Calheta